Amiyo270/CSE59-D-G-SE_DP-LAB/Task 1/Your Work/README.md

 # Preface

 This document provides the **Software Requirements Specification (SRS)** for the **Online Ticket Booking System**.
-It describes the functional requirements, non-functional requirements, system models, security features, and future scope of the system.
+It describes functional requirements, non-functional requirements, system models, security features, and future scope.

 The purpose of this document is to guide developers, testers, stakeholders, and project managers during the software development lifecycle.